Spherical Triangle Algorithm: A Fast Oracle for Convex Hull Membership Queries: Introduction

 The {\it Triangle Algorithm} (TA), introduced in \cite{kalantari2015characterization}, is a geometrically inspired algorithm designed to solve CHM.
-When $p \in conv(S)$ it works analogously to Frank Wolfe algorithm, however the iterates are not necessarily the same and it offers more flexibility and geometric intuition.
-When $p$ is not in $conv(S)$, TA computes a {\it witness}, a point $p'$ in $conv(S)$, where the orthogonal bisector hyperplane to the line segment $pp'$ separates $p$ and $conv(S)$.
-This is an important feature of TA and has proved to be very useful in several applications.
-As an example in \cite{awasthi2018robust}, TA is used efficiently in AVTA in order to compute the set of all vertices of $conv(S)$, or an approximate subset of vertices whose convex hull approximates $conv(S)$.
-The practicality and advantages of TA over Frank-Wolfe are supported by large-scale computations in realistic applications.
+When $p \in conv(S)$, it works analogously to the Frank Wolfe algorithm; however, the iterates are not necessarily the same and it offers more flexibility and geometric intuition.
+When $p \notin conv(S)$, the TA computes a {\it witness}, a point $p'$ in $conv(S)$, where the orthogonal bisector hyperplane to the line segment $pp'$ separates $p$ and $conv(S)$.
+This is an important feature of the TA and has proved to be very useful in several applications.
+As an example in \cite{awasthi2018robust}, the TA is used efficiently in \emph{All Vertex Triangle Algorithm} (AVTA) which is an algorithm for computing the set of all vertices of $conv(S)$, or an approximate subset of vertices whose convex hull approximates $conv(S)$.
+The practicality and advantages of the TA over the Frank-Wolfe are supported by large-scale computations in realistic applications.
 To test if $p \not \in conv(S)$, there is no need to compute the minimum of $f(x)$ over $\Sigma_n$.
 In fact a witness $p'$ gives an estimate of the distance from $p$ to $conv(S)$ to within a factor of two.
-The crude complexity of TA gives an $O(1/\varepsilon^2)$ iteration algorithm for computing a point $p_\varepsilon \in conv(S)$ so that either $\Vert p - p_\varepsilon \Vert \leq \varepsilon R$, where $R= \max \{\Vert p- v_i \Vert: v_i \in S \}$, or $p_\varepsilon$ is a witness.
+The TA in $O(1/\varepsilon^2)$ iterations computes a point $p_\varepsilon \in conv(S)$ so that either $\Vert p - p_\varepsilon \Vert \leq \varepsilon R$, where $R= \max \{\Vert p- v_i \Vert: v_i \in S \}$, or $p_\varepsilon$ is a witness.
 In each iteration the algorithm uses at most one more of the $v_i$'s to represent the current approximation $p'$.
-It can thus be seen that when $p \in conv(S)$, the algorithm produces an $\varepsilon$-corset of size $O(1/\varepsilon^2)$.
-The complexity of TA improves if $p$ is contained in a ball of radius $\rho$, contained in the relative interior of $conv(S)$.
+It can thus be seen that when $p \in conv(S)$, the algorithm produces an $\varepsilon$-coreset of size $O(1/\varepsilon^2)$.
+The complexity of the TA improves if $p$ is contained in a ball of radius $\rho$, contained in the relative interior of $conv(S)$.
 Specifically, the number of iterations to compute an $\varepsilon$-approximate solution $p_\varepsilon$ is $O((R^2/\rho^2) \log (1/\varepsilon))$.
-Generalization of Triangle Algorithm for computing the distance between two arbitrary compact convex sets is developed in \cite{kalantari2019algorithmic}.
-It either computes an approximate point of intersection, or a separating hyperplane, or an optimal supporting pair of hyperplane, or the distance between the sets, whichever is preferred.
-The complexity of each iteration is dependent on the nature and description of the underlying sets but is in the worst-case solving an LP over one or the other convex set.
+The generalization of the TA for computing the distance between two arbitrary compact convex sets is developed in \cite{kalantari2019algorithmic}.
+The algorithm described in \cite{kalantari2019algorithmic} either computes an approximate point of intersection, a separating hyperplane, an optimal supporting pair of hyperplanes, or the distance between the sets, whichever is preferred.
+The complexity of each iteration is dependent on the nature and description of the underlying sets.
+In the worst case, one needs to solving an LP over one or the other convex set.